mikemol/mikemol.github.io/_drafts/graphviz-technique-nodes-as-edge-labels.md

 ---
 layout: post
 title:  "Nodes as Labels"
-categories: jekyll update nodes edges labels layout
+categories: jekyll update nodes edges labels layout graphviz dot
 ---

 So, let's revisit [my last post]({{page.previous.url}}), and look at one of the charts I built for it.
 It uses a technique I've found works around Dot's limited support for handling edge labels well.